kyegomez/swarms/DOCS/MONETIZATION.md

 * Hosted consumer and enterprise subscription as a service on The Domain, where users can interact with 1000s of APIs and ingest 1000s of different data streams.

-* Hosted dedicated capacity deals with mega enterprises on automating many operations with Swarms
+* Hosted dedicated capacity deals with mega enterprises on automating many operations with Swarms for monthly subscription 300,000+$

 * Partnerships with enterprises, massive contracts with performance based fee

-* Have discord bot and or slack bot with users personal data, charge subscription.
+* Have discord bot and or slack bot with users personal data, charge subscription + browser extension

 * each user gets a dedicated ocean instance of all their data so the swarm can query it as needed.

 *